drago87/ST-Character-Maker/SillyTavern Character Maker/Visible QR Buttons/New Chat.md

 		/genraw as=char Respond to the question: What type of character is a {{getvar::inp}}?
 The reply should be in this format:
 '<div>{{getvar::inp}} is a x</div>'
-x is one of the following "Human", "Anthro", "Demi-Human", "Furry", "Feral", "Pokémon(Normal)", "Digimon(Normal)", "Machine"
+x is one of the following "Human", "Anthro", "Demi-Human", "Furry", "Feral", "Pokémon", "Digimon", "Machine"
-INFORMATION: {{getvar::typeExplanation}}
+INFORMATION:
+Human is a standard human.
+Anthro is a animal that have a human form.
+Demi-Human is races that mostly looks like humans like Dwarfs, Elves etc...
+Furry is animal like humans that mostly looks like humans but have certain animal parts.
+Feral is standard animals, fantasy animals or monsters.
+Pokémon is the creatures from the Pokémon games and anime.
+Digimon is the creatures from the Digimon games and anime.
 INSTRUCTION: Only respond in the given format.|

 		/setvar key=type {{pipe}}|